PremKumar135/PremKumar/README.md

 ##### **Responsibility:**
 * Given an audio, convert the audio into time-time similarity matrix and time-lag similarity matrix using  chorma features.
 * Smoothing and binarize the similarity matrix using image processing techniques
-* Finding the clusters using in the binarized image which represents the similar parts in the audio.
+* Finding the clusters in the processed image which represents the similar parts in the audio.
-* Finding the matching chorus using python
-* Trim the found choruses from the audio and split the audio into vocal component and Accompaniment component
+* Finding the matching chorus and trim the found choruses from the audio and split the audio into vocal component and Accompaniment component.
-* After splitting the audio, finding the presence of voice using Spectral Energy.
+* Finding the presence of voice using Spectral Energy.
-* The model is packaged into docker container and the model package is published in the AWS MarketPlace.
+* Packaged the model into docker container and it is published in the AWS MarketPlace.

 ### **Project 2: Similar Image Retrieval**